QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup-restore.rst

     - dom0 home directory (desktop environment settings)
     - PCI devices assignments

+.. option:: --auto-close

+  When running with --paranoid-mode (see above), automatically close restore progress window after the restore process is finished and display restore log on the standard output.
+The log will be colored red if the standard output is a terminal.

 Authors
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>